defold/doc/docs/en/manuals/particlefx.md

   - `Cone` - A 3D cone which emits particles from its bottom corner directed out through the top disc of the cone. *Emitter Size X* defines the diameter of the top disc and *Y* defines the height.

 Start Delay
-: How long time to wait after the ParticleFX has been started before this emitter will start emitting particles.
+: How long to wait after the ParticleFX has been started before this emitter will start emitting particles.

 ## Keyable emitter properties